 How We Scaled Maintenance Tasks to Shopify's Core Monolith

-In 2020, we built the maintenance_tasks gem as a solution for perfoming data migrations in Rails applications.
+In 2020, we built the maintenance_tasks gem as a solution for performing data migrations in Rails applications.
 Adopting the gem in Shopify’s core Rails monolith was not so simple, however!
 We had to adapt the gem to fit Core’s sharded architecture and to handle data migrations across millions of rows.
 Let’s take a look at how we did it.

 A Refresher on Maintenance Tasks

-In 2020, we built the maintenance_tasks gem as a solution for perfoming data migrations in Rails applications.
+In 2020, we built the maintenance_tasks gem as a solution for performing data migrations in Rails applications.
 It’s designed as a mountable Rails engine and offers a web UI for queuing and managing maintenance tasks.

 The Maintenance Tasks gem is designed as follows: